lourd/descioli.com/content/stories/grove/grove.md

 # Getting into the App Store

-With some company accountability in place, me and my team got down to business.
+With some company accountability in place, my team and I got down to business.
 The plan was to ship the first few Ecosystems at the end of May, so we wanted to have our app submitted to the App Store by April 1st to be able to user test the full setup experience for at least six weeks.
 A new back-end and a new app, integrated with new hardware, with three engineers and one designer, in three months.
 We had our work cut out for us.

 <img src="noNeds.jpg" alt="No NEDs allowed!" data-max-width="520"/>